canonical/mlflow-operator/docs/tutorial/mlflow.rst

 .. note:: by default Charmed MLflow creates a `NodePort <https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport>`_ on port 31380 where you can access the MLflow UI.

-That's it!
-Charmed MLflow has been deployed locally with MicroK8s and Juju.
-You can now start using MLflow.

 Reference: Object storage credentials
 -------------------------------------